hamdyaea/Casino-Slot-Machine/README.md

 ## What's this game ?

 This is a casino slot machine simulator.
-Everytile you play, you bet 100$ of your money.
+Everytime you play, you bet 100$ of your money.

 ## Rules of the game